At Smith School of Business, you’ll be learning from a team of professors who work together to integrate knowledge across functional disciplines.

 Current research includes: Balanced Scorecard for Public and Non-profit Entities; Strategic Outsourcing; and CIO/CFO relations.

-Matthias Spitzmuller is an Associate Professor of Organizational Behaviour at Smith School of Business.
-His research focuses on team motivation/team leadership, and on helping behaviours/cooperative work behaviours and has been published in journals such as the Academy of Management Journal, American Psychologist, Journal of Applied Psychology, Journal of Management, Journal of Organizational Behavior, and Organizational Behavior and Human Decision Processes.
+His research focuses on team motivation/team leadership, and on helping behaviors/cooperative work behaviors and has been published in journals such as the Academy of Management Journal, American Psychologist, Journal of Applied Psychology, Journal of Management, Journal of Organizational Behavior, and Organizational Behavior and Human Decision Processes.

-Matthias has taught classes on Organizational Behaviour and Human Resource Management to undergraduate students, MBA students, and doctoral students.
+Matthias has taught classes on Organizational Behavior and Human Resource Management to undergraduate students, MBA students, and doctoral students.
 He has also served as a lecturer on leadership in executive education programs at the National University of Singapore and Harvard Business School Publishing.
 Prior to joining Smith School of Business, Matthias worked as an assistant professor at the National University of Singapore.
 Matthias completed his Ph.D. in Organizational Behaviour under the guidance of Prof. John R. Hollenbeck at Michigan State University.
-He also holds an MBA from the University of St. Gallen in Switzerland.
-Before embarking on his academic career, Matthias worked for Kienbaum Management Consultants as assistant to the CEO and consultant.
-In his work for Kienbaum, Matthias consulted organizations on Strategic HRM issues and on realigning / reorganizing their HRM.

 Professor Verter specializes on the application of operations research and data analytics for assisting policy makers in the public sector.
 His earlier work focused on service chain design and hazardous materials logistics.
 His current areas of research are socially responsible supply chains and healthcare analytics In the area of sustainability, he focuses on evidence-based policy design for incentivizing firms' product recovery initiatives; particularly for remanufacturing and recycling.
 He has published on the electronics industry extensively.
 In the area of healthcare, he focuses on preventive, primary, emergency, acute and chronic care processes, as well as their interaction.